This blog post is all about the best short books to read this year.

 No matter the goal, there’s always that moment when I realise I’m running out of time, and suddenly, hitting that target feels a bit out of reach.

-That’s when I turn to short books.
-It’s not cheating; it’s just being smart!
-Short books can be just as powerful, moving, and memorable as longer ones, and they’re perfect for giving you that extra push to reach your reading goal.
+These best short books can be just as powerful, moving, and memorable as longer ones, and they’re perfect for giving you that extra push to reach your reading goal.

 1. The Great Gatsby by F. Scott Fitzgerald